 Sewage is backing up into my basement, who should I call or what should I do?

 During normal business hours contact the City of Clemson Utilities Department at (864) 653-2046 or after hours contact the Clemson Police Department at (864) 624-2000.
 The Police Dispatcher will contact our Utilities on-call personnel.
-We will promptly examine the "City" sewer line to determine whether the problem is ours or yours, at no charge.
-If the blockage is in the city line, we will use whatever means necessary to open it and restore flow.
-If the blockage is in your house lateral we will advise that you call a professional plumber.
+We will promptly examine the "City" sewer line, at no charge, to determine whether the problem is on our line or yours.
+If the blockage is in the City line, we will use whatever means necessary to open it and restore flow.
+If the blockage is in your house lateral, we will advise that you call a professional plumber.

 Who should I call if my sanitary sewer backs up AFTER normal working hours?